Health Alerts: Coronavirus

 VIDEO and PHONE VISITS

 We recommend that, whenever possible, you have a video or phone visit rather than coming in to a clinic.
 These visits are convenient and safe, and are available at many primary care and some specialty care offices.
 You may be offered to option to change your in clinic visit to a telemedicine visit or phone visit.
+Learn more about video visits.

 FAMILY MEMBERS ACCOMPANYING PATIENTS TO APPOINTMENTS